 The Windfall Elimination Provision (WEP) can reduce up to 60 percent of the earned Social Security benefits of CSRS employees.
 This doesn’t apply to FERS employees.
 Under the Government Pension Offset (GPO), CSRS annuitants could lose all their survivor benefits.

 As you can see, retirement takes a lot of preparing.
-Don’t wait until the last minute to start planning.
+Don’t wait until the last minute to start your retirement planning.
 That could be a costly mistake that could’ve been avoided.
 Whether you retire on a voluntary basis or you have an injury or illness that qualifies you for a federal disability retirement, these are all decisions that must be made at some point.
 If you think you may qualify for a federal disability retirement, please don’t’ hesitate and give us a call at 877-226-2723, or fill out this INQUIRY form.
 The consultation is always free.
 We can help walk you through the process and filling out your application to ensure these elections are right for your specific situation.